Steady meal routines Tiny-dog warning signs Safe treats and extras

 Make meals predictable enough to spot changes early

-The legacy Yorkiesa material encouraged owners to research food carefully instead of trusting marketing.
-The modern version is simple: choose a sensible diet, keep the routine steady, and watch how your own Yorkie responds.
+The original Yorkiesa material encouraged owners to research food carefully instead of trusting marketing.
+That core idea still holds.
+Choose a sensible diet, keep the routine steady, and watch how your own Yorkie responds.
+You do not need a fashionable plan.

 What a good feeding routine looks like